handratas/blog/index.md

 ## Hi

-I'm Handrata, an experienced App Developer since 2013.
+I'm Handrata, an App Developer since 2013.
 Currently enjoying creating Android App using Kotlin.

 Often times it's hard to separate time between work, family and pursuing knowledge.
 So, I want to make a note to myself and hopefully useful to others as well.